 So you had your weekly cheat day, an unplanned meal, came back from vacation, or wondering if you were kicked out of ketosis for eating X or Y…

-Will this kick me out of ketosis?
-The only real way to be kicked out of ketosis is by consuming too many carbohydrates.
-There are no specific foods, sugars, or supplements that will cause you to be kicked out of ketosis for any prolonged period.
+When following a keto diet, the only way to be kicked out of ketosis is by consuming too many carbohydrates.
+Meaning, the number of carbs someone consumes is the most crucial factor.
+No specific foods, supplements, or even sugars will cause someone to be kicked out of ketosis.

-When people first start a ketogenic diet, this is quite the common question, and in this article, I'm going to attempt to explain why something will or won't kick you out of ketosis and how to get back in, so you're feeling optimal again.
+When people first start a ketogenic diet, this is quite the common question, and in this article, I'm going to attempt to explain why something will or won't kick you out of ketosis and how to get back into ketosis, so you're feeling optimal again.